Skip to content

 1.1.1 What is nf-core?

-One of the key benefits of nf-core is that it promotes open development, testing, and peer review, ensuring that the workflows are robust, well-documented, and validated against real-world datasets.
+One of the key benefits of nf-core is that it promotes open development, testing, and peer review, ensuring that the pipelines are robust, well-documented, and validated against real-world datasets.
 This helps to increase the reliability and reproducibility of bioinformatics analyses and ultimately enables researchers to accelerate their scientific discoveries.

 nf-core is published in Nature Biotechnology: Nat Biotechnol 38, 276–278 (2020).
 Nature Biotechnology

-Key Features of nf-core workflows
+Key Features of nf-core pipelines

 • Documentation